jeffbrock/Visual-Studio-Powershell-Commands/README.md

 Write-ProjectReferenceReport ($SolutionBasePath)
  - writes all solutions in the specified base path,
  - writes project references for solutions with deleted/not-found projects
- - writes project references for projects in a solution referenceing projects that are not included in the solution
+ - writes project references for projects in a solution referencing projects that are not included in the solution